KNOW YOUR RIGHTS

-Since the 2016 presidential election, questions have arisen about whether it is safe for families to apply for health coverage through the Affordable Care Act (ACA) Marketplaces, Medicaid, and CHIP (Children’s Health Insurance Program) if they include members who are not authorized to be in the U.S. Some individuals and families have even decided not to seek health care because they fear that their immigration status might be discovered or shared with immigration enforcement agents.
-This factsheet provides information that all families should have when they apply for and enroll in health insurance programs or seek health care services.
+Families that include people who are not authorized to be in the U.S. often have questions about whether it is safe for them to apply for health coverage through the Affordable Care Act (ACA) Marketplaces, Medicaid, and CHIP (Children’s Health Insurance Program).
+Some individuals and families decide not to seek health care because they fear that their family member’s immigration status might be discovered or shared with immigration enforcement agents.
+This factsheet provides information that all families should know when they apply for health insurance programs or seek health care services.

-Any information provided in the process of applying for Medicaid, CHIP, or a Marketplace plan may be used only to determine the individual’s eligibility for the program—not for immigration enforcement purposes.
-Government workers, application assisters, and people who help with the insurance applications are required by law to keep information private and secure.
+The information a person provides while applying for Medicaid, CHIP, or an ACA Marketplace plan may be used only for the operations of that program—not for immigration enforcement purposes.
+Government workers, enrollment assisters, and people who help with insurance applications are required by law to keep information private and secure.

 Do not provide your immigration status if you are not applying for insurance for yourself.

-By law, applications for Medicaid, CHIP, and insurance bought through the Marketplace require citizenship or immigration status information only from people who are applying for coverage for themselves.
-The applications may not ask for citizenship or immigration status information about other people who are part of the household or about people who are applying on behalf of eligible family members but not for coverage for themselves.
-If you are undocumented, you should not provide any information about your immigration status.
-Instead you may say, “I am not applying for health insurance for myself.”
+By law, applications for Medicaid, CHIP, and insurance bought through the Marketplace can require citizenship or immigration status information only from people who are applying for coverage for themselves.
+The applications may not ask for citizenship or immigration status information about people who are applying on behalf of eligible family members and any other members of the household who are not applying for coverage for themselves.
+If you are applying for coverage for someone else, such as your child, and someone asks about your immigration status, you can say, “I am not applying for health insurance for myself.”

 If you don’t have a Social Security number (SSN), you don’t have to provide one.

 Whether you are applying for health insurance for yourself or on behalf of eligible family members, your health insurance application may not be delayed or denied because you don’t have an SSN.
-Only people who have a valid SSN are required to provide one.
+Only people who have a valid SSN issued by the Social Security Administration are required to provide one.

 Everyone has a right to an interpreter when applying for health insurance or seeking health care, at no cost.

-Regardless of your immigration status, you have a right to an interpreter at no cost, whether you are applying for Medicaid, CHIP, or a Marketplace insurance plan, or are seeking care at a hospital or community health center.
-Children should not be asked to translate for their parents or other adults, especially in a health care setting.
-Hospitals and community health centers may use bilingual staff, telephone interpretation services, or qualified in-person interpreters to provide language assistance services for patients.
+Regardless of your immigration status, you have a right to be assisted by an interpreter at no cost when you are applying for Medicaid, CHIP, or a Marketplace plan, and when you are seeking care at a hospital or community health center.
+Children should not be asked to interpret for their parents or other adults, especially in health care settings.
+Government offices, hospitals, and community health centers may use bilingual staff, telephone interpretation services, or qualified in-person interpreters to provide language assistance services.

-The following health care programs and services are available for undocumented immigrants, people with Deferred Action for Childhood Arrivals (DACA), and other uninsured people in all states:
+The following health care programs and services are available for everyone, including undocumented immigrants, people with Deferred Action for Childhood Arrivals (DACA), and other uninsured people in all states:

-- community health centers, migrant health centers, and free clinics
+- Services from community health centers, migrant health centers, and free clinics

-- public health services (immunizations, mental health, screening and treatment for communicable diseases such as tuberculosis, HIV, sexually transmitted infections)
+- Public health services (immunizations, mental health, screening and treatment for communicable diseases such as COVID-19)

-- financial assistance or “charity care” programs at community health centers and most hospitals
+- Financial assistance or “charity care” programs at community health centers and most public and safety-net hospitals